cool-mist/nvimconfigs/README.md

 - `go`
 - `rust`
 - `ripgrep` - for fuzzy searching
-- `fzf` - for fuzzy searching
-- `zk` - for notetaking

 # Installation #

 - `make install` if on linux.
+- Otherwise, follow the manual process below

 ## Manually ##

 Above command will take a backup of your current vim settings in `~/.config/nvim/init.lua` and installs the configs from this project.
 Therefore, to install manually, you can

-- Download and place this manually as well in that location
+- Download and place this manually in that location.
+On windows, it is `$env:LocalAppData\nvim\init.lua`.
+On Linux, it is `~/.config/nvim/init.lua`.
-- Download it elsewhere and create a symlink to this file

 # Post Install #